-Transferable/key skills: On successful completion of the course, students will be able to:
+Trans Transferable/key skills LO no. On successful completion of the named award, students will be able to: Module Code/s 8.

-Le arning Outcome Module Code 8.
 Consistently use a range of strategies for working effectively with groups or one-to-one and for promoting adult learning in a holistic and experiential manner.
 All 9.
 Employ appropriate and effective communication and interpersonal skills that can be used in a range of circumstances.
-All 10 Assume personal responsibility for practice, learning and continuing development, undertaking further training where necessary to develop existing skills and demonstrate new competencies.
-All 11 .
+All 10.
+Assume personal responsibility for practice, learning and continuing development, undertaking further training where necessary to develop existing skills and demonstrate new competencies.
+All 11.
 Consistently demonstrate a non-judgmental attitude that values individuals, their needs and their experiences.
 All

-Examples of learning, teaching and assessment methods used:
+Learning, teaching and assessment